California Aikido Association

 The CAA has grown into a worldwide community and is fortunate to have within its membership many teachers with varied backgrounds and complementary skills.
 Thus the CAA embraces many stylistic and technical traditions but is guided by the physical and philosophical ideals established by the founder, Morihei Ueshiba.
 It is this very open-ess and diversity that uniquely defines the CAA not so much as an organization but as an 'Association' of teachers, dojos, and aikidoka whose primary common bond is the art we practice.
 This loose association also means that the CAA does not mandate, enforce, govern, oversee, direct, sanction, or otherwise control the specific operations and events within its member dojos.
 Each dojo and each member is solely responsible for their own actions.

-Divison 1 is headed by Pat Hendricks Sensei 7th Dan
+Divison 1 is headed by Pat Hendricks Shihan 7th Dan

 Divison 2 is headed by Frank Doran Shihan, 7th Dan